Slevinski/slevinski.github.io/series/the-science-of-sutton-signwriting/entries/the-shape-of-writing/evidence-notes.md

 # The Shape of Writing Evidence Notes

 **The Shape of Writing**
-Point, line, plane, and the case for spatial literacy infrastructure
+Point, line, plane, and why signed writing does not need to fit into a line

 Just as *Language Without Sound* argued that literacy does not require sound or vision, this companion piece argues that literacy does not require linearity.
 The aim here is to clarify the strongest technical points behind the handout, identify where the framework is interpretive rather than taxonomic, and show why SignWriting matters as a case of writable space rather than only as a notation for sign.

-The geometric framework below clarifies why plane-based writing systems such as SignWriting deserve equal consideration as durable infrastructure.
+The framework below clarifies why plane-based writing systems such as SignWriting deserve equal consideration as writing, literacy, and research support.

 It is offered as an interpretive contribution to writing-systems theory rather than as an exhaustive taxonomy of scripts.